 That’s the equivalent of something like three and a half standard drinks.
 It’s even stronger than the Zombie.

 Of course, if that knock you down flat sort of cocktail – and hangover that comes with it – is what you’re after, then by all means stick to the original recipe.

 But for those of you who prefer your drinks a little less potent, this is my modified version of the drink.
 Instead of 1 1/2 ounces of everything, you get half an ounce of the hard liquors and 1 ounce of the blue curacao.

 That’s still a strong drink, it’s just not enough to flatten you after one.

-The way you pour this one, you get a blue hue along the bottom, and above that is green from the orange juice mixing with the blue curacao.
+The way you pour this one, you get a blue hue along the bottom.
+Above that is green from the orange juice mixing with the blue curacao.

 You can serve it like that, and let your guests stir it.
 When they do, the drink will lose the blue at the bottom, and the green becomes more emerald.

-And yes, a regular orange is fine for garnish, possibly even preferable.
-I used a Cara Cara oranges because that’s what I had on hand, and I actually like the look of it quite a bit.
+And yes, a regular orange is fine for garnish.
+I used a Cara Cara orange because that’s what I had on hand, and I actually like the look of it quite a lot.